Article at a Glance

-Benefits for osteoarthritis patients
+Collagen benefits for osteoarthritis patients

 Several studies have focused on other, more easily measured, potential benefits of collagen, however.
 For example, some research suggests that hydrolysed collagen may support cartilage formation and help reduce pain from osteoarthritis.
 In one review, collagen hydrolysate was deemed to be well absorbed orally, to accumulate in cartilage, and to stimulate cells called chondrocytes to produce new connective tissue.
 This review also noted that collagen supplements have been associated with significant reductions in osteoarthritis pain and improvements in function compared to placebo.
 (R)

 In one study, people with knee osteoarthritis who received 10 grams of type 2 collagen alongside 1500 mg of acetaminophen daily for three months had greater improvements in walking scores compared to those just receiving the acetaminophen.
 Both groups had improvements in joint pain, function, and quality of life.
 (R)

 Collagen supplements have also been associated with some benefits for athletes, which makes a certain kind of sense given that active bodies need additional protein to build and maintain strong and healthy muscles and joints.
 In one study, 24 weeks of hydrolysed collagen (10 g/day) supplementation was associated with significant benefits for joint pain compared to placebo in students on varsity teams or in sports clubs.
 (R)

 Collagen benefits for people with bone disorders